Search the Health Library

 Find Research Faculty

 Enter the last name, specialty or keyword for your search below.

 Extended Health Care Team

-We have established a system to facilitate a comprehensive assessment that involves not only the neurological evaluation, but other types of consultations in an effort to provide patients with long-term plans for management of all health problems associated with transverse myelitis.
-These consultations may include specialists in rehabilitation, neuroradiology, neuropsychiatry, neuro-ophthalmology, urology, and spinal neurosurgery at Johns Hopkins Hospital and the Kennedy Krieger Institute International Center for Spinal Cord Injury, all of whom have a particular interest in transverse myelitis.
+We rely on the expertise of our extended health team, specialists in rehabilitation, neuroradiology, neuropsychiatry, urology, and spinal neurosurgery at Johns Hopkins Hospital and the Kennedy Krieger Institute International Center for Spinal Cord Injury, all of whom have a particular interest in transverse myelitis:

 Dr Robert Samuel Mayer, a physical medicine and rehabilitation specialist, is the Medical Director of the Inpatient Rehabilitation Service at Johns Hopkins Hospital.
 He provides consultation and expertise in the management of the acute stages of transverse myelitis while patients are admitted for diagnosis and treatment of acute TM.
 He additionally offers expertise in management of pain and spasticity on an outpatient basis.

 Dr Kathleen Zackowski, PhD, is a faculty member at the Kennedy Krieger Institute and Johns Hopkins Department of Rehabilitation.
 She specializes in assessment of gait disorders and provides patients coming the JHTMC with her expertise and guidance for improvement of daily motor function.